General Manager NT & Sustainability,

 “As mentioned, we have been also very transparent when dealing with people in the community to ensure they are aligned as best they can be with the project.
 This is something that investors want to see.
 If a company gets this wrong there can very serious implications, as demonstrated in cases like the Lynas project in Malaysia”.

-Join Brian and Brent at NT Resources Week, this 4-5 September 2019 at the Darwin Convention Centre.
+Join Brian and Brent for more discussion on this topic at NT Resources Week – 4-5 September 2019 at the Darwin Convention Centre.